 In retrospect, I don’t think Japan is the best place for a single parent.
 There just really aren’t enough resources in the smaller towns.
 Perhaps in Tokyo one would be OK, especially with good Japanese.
 My advice would be to learn the language as much as possible—hiragana, katakana, and a lot of vocabulary.
 Try to build a support system (of foreigners, if necessary) before moving, through the websites designed for foreigners, such as www.japan-guide.com, or by contacting friends of friends—most people, Japanese and foreigners alike, will be happy to help.
 I would also warn anyone moving there that they will almost necessarily feel isolated, at least at the beginning.
 They will have to ask for help a lot—which is why it’s so important to have friends to count on.
 But the kids will benefit!
 And it’s one of the safest countries in the world, which is a wonderful feeling when you have kids, and also as a woman.
 It was the first time in my life I didn’t feel the need to watch my back.
 My son did pick up the language easily, especially in his Japanese school, and we still use it sometimes.

-Excerpted from the Third Edition of Moon Living Abroad in Japan.
+Excerpted from the Fourth Edition of Moon Living Abroad Japan.